f20/power-models/README.md

 To see this code in action, go to http://dcmf.co.uk/models/ and experiment with the online spreadsheet building tools.

-To create spreadsheet models on your own computer using this code, follow the instructions below.
+To build spreadsheet models on your own computer using this code, follow the instructions below.

 Step 1.
 Set-up Perl 5.
 -----------------------